FAQs

 In essence, an end of life doula provides non-medical, non-judgmental support and guidance to the dying and their loved ones.
 They come alongside other caregivers and members of the medical team, and advocate for informed choices in end of life care.

-• In essence, an end-of-life doula is present at the bedside to offer comfort and support to the dying and their family.
-On the other hand, I like to work with someone long before they are dying or have a terminal diagnosis, through coaching and planning.
+• An end-of-life doula can be an advocate and supportive presence at any stage of the dying process.
+I like to work with families long before their pet is dying or has a terminal diagnosis.
 End-of-life planning sessions open the door to understanding ourselves better and starting early allows time to talk about death in a life-affirming way (wherein death is an integral part of life).
-After coaching and planning session, clients end up with a living document supporting their wishes and a fuller outlook on life.
+Still that does not mean that an end-of-life doula can’t be supportive in times where death is near at hand.

-So, whether you are young and wish to be prepared, are facing a terminal diagnosis, have lived a long a full life, or your loved one is on their death bed, an end of life doula is a resource and compassionate presence in difficult times.
+So, whether your beloved animal companion is young and healthy, or you are facing a terminal diagnosis, or your pet has has lived a long a full life, an end of life doula is a resource and compassionate presence in difficult times.
 No two circumstances are the same, so the best time to call is when you have questions or perhaps when we realize death is closer than we think.

 • You can expect your doula to be fully present in your meetings together.